nterreri/thesis/report/main.md

 ### The Gensim Library

-The Gensim library (Řehůřek, 2014; Řehůřek and Sojka, 2010; see here: https://github.com/RaRe-Technologies/gensim) is another natural language processing tool available for use with Python specialized in ocument similarity computations and related tasks.
+The Gensim library (Rehurek, 2014; Rehurek and Sojka, 2010; see here: https://github.com/RaRe-Technologies/gensim) is another natural language processing tool available for use with Python specialized in ocument similarity computations and related tasks.
 It seemed straightforward to use word2vec for the state purpose in combination with Gensim (McCormick, 2016a).